-James is an Associate lawyer at Cox & Palmer’s Halifax office and currently practices in all areas of employment and labour law.
+James is a Partner with Cox & Palmer’s Halifax office and currently practices in all areas of employment and labour law.
 James provides advice and representation on a wide variety of employment and labour issues, including wrongful dismissals, employment standards, drafting and enforcing employment contracts, human rights and accommodation, judicial review proceedings, non-competition, non-solicitation and non-disclosure claims, and on restructurings of the workplace.
 James has successfully represented clients before the Nova Scotia Supreme Court and worked to negotiate the settlement of numerous disputes before they ever reach the litigation stage.
 James also assists clients with emerging problems relating to privacy, access to information, and the protection of proprietary information.

 James received his Juris Doctor degree from the Schulich School of Law at Dalhousie University, where he volunteered with the Centre for Law and Democracy, an organization dedicated to promoting, protecting and developing human rights which form the foundation of democracy.
 Prior to law school, James obtained a Bachelor of Arts degree from St. Francis Xavier University, where he was a dedicated varsity athlete throughout his studies.
 James articled with Cox & Palmer prior to returning as an Associate.